andrew1007/mrfa-demo/article/part3.md

 ## Resolvers are Selectors

-Another incredible power this framework is that computed selectors can be used as resolver functions.
-Selectors are infinitely composable and can be reused with virtually no performance penalties (because they are memoized).
+Computed selectors can be used as resolver functions.
+They are infinitely composable, reusable, and incur virtually no performance penalties (because they are memoized).

 ```typescript
 const getDocTitles = createSelector([getDocs, docIds], (docs, docIds) => {